-Wouldn’t it be Lean to use the design team’s or sub’s building information models for construction coordination, estimating, and scheduling?
-For the last years, the focus in the AEC industry has been re-purposing the design team’s building information models for construction.
-Quality assurance is commonly used to describe the task of inspecting the model system by system raising any areas for improvement, omissions or mistakes and comparing the current drawing set to the way it was modelled in 3D.
+What if you could more easily access and better leverage the design team’s or sub’s building information models for construction coordination, estimating, and scheduling?
+For the last past few years, the AEC industry’s focus has been re-purposing the design team’s building information models for construction.
+Quality assurance is commonly used to describe the task of inspecting the model system by raising any areas for improvement, omissions or mistakes, and comparing the current drawing set to the way it was modelled in 3D.
 This process plays a major role in delivering quality building information models in conformance to requirements.

 Quality means fitness for use.
 A high-quality building information model does what its customers want in such a way that they actually use the building information models as defined in the BIM management plan under the BIM uses and/or goals.

 Conformance at the model level is a subset of the overall quality definition.
 Model quality means conformance to requirements.
 Requirements include LOD, procedures, specifications, and accuracy of the building information model geometries.
 Conformance is the ability of a model to meet its BIM specifications.
 BIM specifications are an interpretation of what the customer, construction or design team need.